The adventure lover's dream

 This is a country where the crystal clear Caribbean waters are teeming with life.
 The forests are alive with beneficial trees and medicinal plants.
 The old culture of the Mayans is still felt as the newer cultures of the Mestizo, Garifuna, and Creole people greet you with open arms.
 But the best news may be that there are so many reserves that nearly half of Belize is covered by protected areas.
 It is also an ecology and conservation lover's dream.

 Most people that visit this once secret jewel of a nation arrive via cruise ship and spend less than a day ashore.
 Not only is that problematic for the environment, but those that fail to stay even overnight in this beautiful country are missing out on more than they could ever know.
 With the teeming biodiversity of both the reefs and the forests, vibrant and diverse cultures, excellent food & drink, and more adventures than you could experience in a year, Belize needs time to be appreciated.
 At TREE we make the most of our time.
-We get deep into the forests and get into the waterfalls.
+We get deep into the forests and the waterfalls.
 We get out into the reefs and explore with our fins and masks.
 We use locally owned and operated research stations, lodges, and restaurants, and explore protected areas that benefit from our usage.
-It's impossible to see all of Belize in 10 days.
+It's impossible to see all of Belize in less than 10 days.
 BUT we guarantee that you will experience more than you thought possible during your stay, all while learning about ecological connections and contributing to conservation efforts in the forests and in the reefs.
-Unbelizeable!
+You better Belize it!

-Highlights of TREE Belize Expeditions
+Highlights of TREE Belize Trips

 - Hike the Maya Mountains and learn about the many uses of all the trees and plants